flash62au/DccExController/README.md

 - Keep a list of ip addresses and ports if mDNS doesn't provide any
 - Remember (for the current session only) recently selected locos
 - functions
- - Latching / non-latching for the function to be provided by the roster entry of wiThrottle server
+ - Latching / non-latching for the functions to be provided by the roster entry of EEX-CommandStation

 ### Command menu: